volkancirik/parlai101/README.md

 * Media (i.e. image or the video) shows after participants salute each other.
 This is a simple bug that can easily be fixed, but I did not have time.
 * As in [Image Chat task here](https://github.com/facebookresearch/ParlAI/blob/master/parlai/mturk/tasks/image_chat/image_chat_collection/worlds.py#L278), we can add a simple check to catch offensive language.
 * Right now there is no check whether the dialog is successful or not.
 Again as in [here](https://github.com/facebookresearch/ParlAI/blob/master/parlai/mturk/tasks/image_chat/image_chat_collection/worlds.py#L335), we can check the status of Turkers to determine whether the dialog is successful.
+* You probably want your Turkers to have some specific qualities to be eligible for your task but unfortunately I could not find a good example on how to do this, but [this is the starting point](https://github.com/volkancirik/parlai101/blob/master/visual_dialog/run.py#L72).